 Chicken and Dumpling Noodles might be the ultimate comfort food.
 These Homemade Dumpling Noodles are a family tradition!
-Every year at Thanksgiving I make a big batch of Turkey and Noodles.
-But these homemade noodles are too good to save for only once a year.
+Every year at Thanksgiving, I make a big batch of Turkey and Noodles.
+These homemade noodles are too good to save for only once a year.

 After they have sat in the refrigerator all night, they soak up all the flavorful turkey stock, and you end up with a fatter noodle that is in more of a gravy than a broth.
 So yum!